tonygardella5/ETL_Project/README.md

 In order to transform the data and use it in our study we performed the following:

-* Used Pandas functions in Jupyter Notebook to load all one CSV files and one API
+* Used Pandas functions in Jupyter Notebook to load one CSV files and one API call
 * Reviewed the files and transformed into data frames
 *
 *